micro-community/micro/docs/v2/library/go-web.md

 ## Features

 - **Service Discovery** - Services are automatically registered in service discovery on startup.
-Go Web includes a http.Client with pre-initialised roundtripper which makes use of service discovery so you can use service names.
+Go Web includes a http.Client with pre-initialized roundtripper which makes use of service discovery so you can use service names.

 - **Heartbeating** - Go Web apps will periodically heartbeat with service discovery to provide liveness updates.
 In the event a service fails it will be removed from the registry after a pre-defined expiry time.